kunsingh/number-generator/README.md

 A simple number generator Spring boot application.
 Current implementation will generate number in descending order till 0 for given goal and step to decrement.

+Constaints: It will only work for Integer Max limit.
+If you decerement by step 1 then Integer.MAX/2.
+Most of the returns are String and String length limit is Integer.MAX incluing comma.

     POST
     /api : Submit a task to generate number for given goal generate criteria.